Karpathos: Climate

+Karpathos has a hot semi-arid climate (Köppen climate classification: BSh).
+The island has one of the mildest winters in Europe, and according to the Hellenic National Meteorological Service, the lowest temperature that has been recorded, was 2.2 °C on 9 February 1976 and 14 February 2004.

 Transportation

 Karpathos Island National Airport, with its relatively large runway, is located on the south side (Afiartis area).
 Karpathos is connected to neighboring islands and to the mainland via ferries and airplanes.
 The ferries provide transport to and from Piraeus (via Crete and Rhodes).
 Scheduled domestic flights connect the island with Rhodes, Kasos, Crete and Athens daily.
-Additionally, charter flights from various European cities are frequently scheduled during the high season (April–October).

-Within the island, cars are the preferred mode of transportation.
+Additionally, charter flights from various European cities are frequently scheduled during the high season (April–October).Within the island, cars are the preferred mode of transportation.
 The port, the airport, the main villages and other popular locations are connected by an adequate system of municipal roads, most of which are paved.
 During the summer months, small private boats depart from Pigadia to various locations daily, including Olympos (via Diafani) and some inaccessible beaches.
 Fixed-rate taxis (agoraia) and municipal buses are also available all year long.

 Population

-The island's 2011 census population was 6,226 inhabitants.
+The municipality's 2021 census population was 6,567 inhabitants.
 This number more than doubles in the summer months as many Karpathian expatriates come to the island for their vacation with their families.
 Also, taking into consideration the number of tourists that visit, there can be up to 20,000 people on the island during the summer months.
-The population density is greatest during the 15th of August due to the Panagias festival (Assumption of Mary), which is considered the most important festival on the island.
+The population density is greatest on the 15th of August due to the Panagias festival (Dormition of Mary), which is considered the most important festival on the island.
 Individuals travel from around the world to attend the festival and view the many traditions that still remain on the island.

 Census

 Beaches

-The beaches of Karpathos island can be divided into four large groups: the beaches on the east coast are smaller and gravelly but without wind; the beaches of the southern part of the island, near the airport, are made of fine white sand; the sandy beaches on the west coast are the most exposed to the Meltemi and they are only available in low wind conditions; the beaches of the north of the island are accessible only by sea and partly by jeep.
+The beaches of Karpathos island can be divided into four large groups: the beaches on the east coast are smaller and gravelly but without wind; the beaches of the southern part of the island, near the airport, are made of fine white sand; the sandy beaches on the west coast are the most exposed to the Meltemi and they are available only in low wind conditions; the beaches of the north of the island are accessible only by sea and partly by jeep.